Glossina fuscipes: Trypanosomiasis

 Some trypanosome species, transmitted by G. fuscipes and other tsetse fly species, cause the infectious disease trypanosomiasis.
 In humans, G. fuscipes trypanosomiasis is also known as sleeping sickness.
 In animals, the disease may be known as nagana or surra according to the animal species infected as well as the trypanosome species involved.
 Nagana typically refers to the disease specifically in cattle and horses; however, it is commonly used to describe any type of animal trypanosomiasis.

 Disease vectors and hosts

 G. fuscipes, alongside other tsetse flies, are prominent biological vectors of protozoan parasites belonging to the genus Trypanosoma known to cause the namesake diseases in various vertebrate species including humans, antelopes, bovine cattle, camels, horses, sheep, goats, and pigs.
 The parasites are transmitted to humans via bites from G. fuscipes, which have acquired their infection from other human beings or animals harboring human-pathogenic parasites.

 The table below summarizes this information for the G. fuscipes species; however, the diseases listed below may be transferred by other tsetse fly species in addition to G. fuscipes.

 Population control

-The containment of sleeping sickness and nagana would be of great benefit to rural communities in sub-Saharan Africa, alleviating poverty and improving food security, thus efforts are undertaken in rein in local populations of G. fuscipes via methods such as pesticide campaigns, trapping, or the sterile insect technique.
+The containment of sleeping sickness and nagana would be of great benefit to rural communities in sub-Saharan Africa, alleviating poverty and improving food security, thus efforts are undertaken in rein in local populations of G. fuscipes via methods such as pesticide campaigns and trapping.